ChristopheTran/starttopanic/README.md

 ## Known Issues

--If a non int value is passed when the game prompts for an x and y value, the game will output an error and end the game.
+If a non int value is passed when the game prompts for an x and y value, the game will output an error and end the game.
 This specific portion of the implementation is temporary and will be changed when the transition to a GUI is made in the next version of the project.

 ## Deliverables